 Kenya Telephone and Telegraph has discontinued its "collect call" facility and 1-800 numbers cannot be accessed from Kenyan landlines, though they can be called through a mobile phone by using the prefix .
 Use of international long-distance calling cards is very limited in Kenya.
 International long-distance costs from Kenya on a landline are significantly higher than corresponding long-distance rates in the United States, but calling to the United States on a mobile phone is very inexpensive.
 Several local companies offer computer Internet access, including on an hourly rate basis.
 Many hotels have fax machines but often limit access to guests; some fax services are also available at office supply shops.
 Travelers are urged to consider their method of maintaining contact with family and friends when making their travel preparations.

-Accessibility: While in Kenya, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Accessibility: Individuals with disabilities may find accessibility and accommodation in Kenya very different from what you find in the United States.
 Although Kenyan law prohibits discrimination against persons with disabilities, the government has not effectively enforced these provisions and implementation has been slow.
-The government has equipped some public buildings with wheelchair ramps, and wheelchair-accessible elevators and sanitary facilities, and assigned each region a sign-language interpreter for court proceedings.
+Very few government or private buildings, medical facilities, restaurants or other public or private facilities have adequate access for the disabled.
 Travelers to Kenya will find very little accessibility to public transportation or taxis.
 There is no functioning bus system in Nairobi, but rather an extensive use of vans (“matatus”) that travel along designated routes, or taxis.
-Neither of these options can easily accommodate a wheelchair and most often are hailed from the side of a busy road.
-Footpaths at the side of the roads are generally unpaved, bumpy, dirt paths with unmarked road crossings.
-Very few government buildings, medical facilities, restaurants or accommodations have disabled access.
+Neither of these options can easily accommodate wheelchairs and most often are hailed from the side of busy roads.
+Footpaths along the side of roads are generally unpaved, bumpy, dirt paths with unmarked road crossings.

 Tuberculosis is an increasingly serious health concern in Kenya.
 For further information, please consult the CDC's Information on TB.